data-engineer-sk/dataWarehouse-PostgreSQL-1/README.md

 </ul>
 </p>
 <h2><span style="color:#008000;">How it works</span></h2>
 <p>Write a CLI program with python.
-Use the API function call provided by Nasdaq.com to extract csv file.
-Use packages such as  pandas / numpy to transform the data complie with the user requirement.
-Store the results to the PostgreSQL / MysQL Server which act as a data warehouse (Can be stored to RDS in AWS or local machine).
+Use the API function calls provided by Nasdaq.com to extract csv file.
+Use packages such as  Pandas / Numpy to transform the data complie with the user requirement.
+Store the results to the PostgreSQL / MysQL Server (Can be stored in local machine or AWS Cloud RDS) which act as a data warehouse.
 Use SQL to furthur transform the data into a new data table (**Perform unit test to ensure the data are clearn to use in future.
 </p>
 <h2><span style="color:#008000;">System Requirement</span></h2>
 <p>This system requires the following setting: